project-gemmi/gemmi/docs/cell.rst

     (**a**:sup:`2`, **b**:sup:`2`, **c**:sup:`2`, 2\ **b**\ ⋅\ **c**, 2\ **a**\ ⋅\ **c**, 2\ **a**\ ⋅\ **b**)

-Gemmi has a class named GruberVector that contains these six numbers and reduction algorithms implemented as methods.
+Gemmi has a class named GruberVector that contains these six numbers and the reduction algorithms implemented as methods.
-This class can be initialized with UnitCell and SpaceGroup:
+This class can be initialized with a UnitCell and SpaceGroup:

 .. doctest::